 The popularity of his first film also brought Guy Ritchie to Hollywood's attention.
 His next film, Snatch (2000), was another darkly humorous look at gangsters in London.
 However, this time the cast included stars like Brad Pitt, Benicio del Toro and Dennis Farina.
 Snatch was also a critical and commercial success.

-Unfortunately for Ritchie, Swept Away (2002), which starred his then-wife Madonna, was panned by critics and largely avoided by audiences.
+Unfortunately for Ritchie, his next feature Swept Away (2002), which starred his then-wife Madonna, was panned by critics and largely avoided by audiences.
 It was the nadir of Ritchie's directing career.
 His next two films, Revolver (2005) and RocknRolla (2008), were returns to his black comedy roots.
 However, they did not achieve the same level of success as his earlier crime capers.

 Ritchie's career took off once more with his film adaptation of Sherlock Holmes (2009), as well as its sequel Sherlock Holmes: A Game of Shadows (2011).
-Both films, starred Robert Downey Jr. and Jude Law, did well at the box office.
-In the fall of 2013, Ritchie began filming a big screen adaptation of The Man from U.N.C.L.E., featuring Henry Cavill and Armie Hammer.
+Both films, starring Robert Downey Jr. and Jude Law, were massive successes at the box office, earning more than $1 billion combined worldwide.

 Though he became known as a director, Ritchie's personal life has also brought him into the public eye.
 In 1998, Sting and Trudie Styler introduced Ritchie to pop star Madonna.
 The two embarked upon a relationship and had a son, Rocco John, in August 2000.
 In December of that year, they married in a castle in Scotland.